 Always look for the "Officially Licensed Collegiate Products" label.

 What does NOT need to be licensed?

-Logos or trademarks used by University departments and schools and for official University business do not need to be produced by a licensed vendor.
-These items include: publications (including brochures, pamphlets, etc.), letterhead, business cards, posters, banners, advertisements or marks on University websites.
+Publications (including brochures, pamphlets, etc.), letterhead, business cards, posters, banners, advertisements or marks on University websites.
 These types of materials require approval from University Relations before production.
-Questions and approval for these uses should come from University Relations by contacting firstname.lastname@example.org.
+Questions and approval for these uses should come from University Relations by contacting email@example.com.
 Exceptions to these procedures may be made with written permission from the VCU Office of Trademarks & Licensing.

 What happens if a trademark is used without a license?

 The institution is legally obligated to enforce its trademark ownership rights.
 The institution’s agent and the VCU Trademarks and Licensing staff conduct routine marketplace audits and work closely with local and state law enforcement organizations to shut down illegal uses.
 Our trademarks have been registered to prevent illegal entry of counterfeit products into the United States.

 Do I need to use an official licensee?

 If you are having a university logo or trademark applied to a product, it must be produced by an official licensee.
 Licensees are under contract and have agreed to use the marks as prescribed by the university.

 How can I know who is currently licensed?